I’M THE SLIME

 A link for Sublime Slime popped up on Chelsea’s phone before Kory finished speaking.
 Chelsea pulled the phone from her face to see the gooey, glittery pink font spelling the company’s name and felt annoyed again that Kory was paying more attention to the slime than her.
 But Kory sounded calm.
 She sounded like nothing could rile her up.
 Maybe it did work.

-“Awesome.
+“Awesome!
 Thanks,” Chelsea said.

 “Okay, well, I should go.
 I still have to clean the slime off my hands and order dinner.
-But, seriously, order some.
+But, seriously, buy some.
 It’s cheap, and it works great.
 As great as slime can, I guess.
 I’ll talk to you soon.”

 “Okay.
 Thanks again.
 I love you so much.”